ErpNetDocs/tech/advanced/document-flow/transitional-documents.md

 Then invoice #**1** is created based on this sales order for **60 EUR**.
 So the first two payments have to be corrected.
 The first should have invoice data, the second should have **20 EUR** with invoice data, and the rest **30 EUR** do not have invoice data yet.
-So for the additional four payment orders from Example 1, created to cover the discrepancies, the first two payment orders containing **-40 EUR** and **-20 EUR** are applied as corrections of the already existing payment orders for planned payments №**1** and №**2**, with no invoice data.
+So for the additional four payment orders from **Example 1**, created to cover the discrepancies, the first two payment orders containing **-40 EUR** and **-20 EUR** are applied as corrections of the already existing payment orders for planned payments №**1** and №**2**, with no invoice data.
 And the second two orders with invoice data are created as new Released documents as there are no released payment orders with invoice data yet.
 So now the payment orders are:

 - payment №**1**, **0 EUR**, no invoice data;
 - payment №**1**, **40 EUR**, invoice #1;